’Black Widow’ Fans Drop Criticism (And A Theory) Over Taskmaster’s Look

 — J Carterx ︽✵︽ (@j_x_carter) December 3, 2019

 I want to call this a flashback scene, but let’s talk this out.
 This movie takes Romanoff back to Budapest after the events of Civil War when she strikes out on her own.
 In The Avengers, Romanoff mentioned a Budapest mission to Barton as they faced off against the Chitauri in the streets of New York, and that’s when “Budapest” became a running joke for Marvel fans.
 Obviously, Hawkeye is well-accustomed with Budapest, but this may or may not be him.
-I wouldn’t rule out a cameo from Renner, since it seems like a waste for all those Budapest jokes to happen without him making a fleeting appearance.
+I wouldn’t rule out a cameo from Renner (and Johansson hasn’t either), since it seems like a waste for all those Budapest jokes to happen without him making a fleeting appearance.
 Hawkeye was a fugitive after Civil War, and the Russo Brothers were previously cagey when discussing how he handled that status, but I suppose it’s possible that he decided to check up on Natasha.
 Hell, Marvel might simply be messing with us by including this shot of the Taskmaster plucking up an arrow.
-Or it truly could be a flashback moment of Clint in Budapest back in the day, so really, who knows?
+Or it truly could be a flashback moment with Clint in Budapest back in the day.
+Who knows?

 Similarly, comic book fans cannot figure out what the heck is going on with the Taskmaster’s suit.
 From “wack” to “another dull grey villain” to “Peter’s stealth suit,” the comparisons and jokes are flying.